oasis is a small linux system.

 oasis uses smaller and simpler implementations of libraries and tools whenever possible:

 If your favorite software is missing, keep in mind that you can likely still install it via pkgsrc or nix.

-Feel free to contact me with any questions over email (address in commit log), or IRC at #oasislinux on Freenode.
+Feel free to contact me with any questions over email (address in commit log), or IRC at #oasis on libera.chat.